Tom Cruise has an unusual clause in all of his movie contracts

 That's not bad for a sequel that came out 36 years after the initial movie.

 With that being said, Cruise reportedly has a very unusual clause that seems to be at odds with the very genre he often stars in.

-While cinema-lovers flock to the big screen to see their favourite tales of adventure, discovery and war - others may prefer something a little smaller to remember their favourite movie by, hand-held even.
+While cinema-lovers flock to the big screen to see their favorite tales of adventure, discovery and war - others may prefer something a little smaller to remember their favorite movie by, hand-held even.